davidmichaelmackey/password-generator/README.md

 # Password Generator

 ## Description
-The purpose of this project was to finish writing the variables, functions, and math needed to complete the task of creating a unique password with these conditions: Numbers, Special Characters, Lowercase Letters, and Uppercase Letters.
+The purpose of this project was to finish writing the variables, functions, and math needed to complete the task of creating a unique password with these conditions:
+- Numbers
+- Special Characters
+- Lowercase Letters
+- Uppercase Letters.

 ## Installation